Skip to domain extractor

 Frequently Asked Questions

-How do I extract domains from text, emails, and URLs at once?
+How do I extract domains from URLs and emails in one paste?

-Paste everything into the box—CRM exports, log lines, markdown, and plain sentences.
-The scanner finds http(s) links, protocol-relative // URLs, bracketed links, email addresses, and bare hostnames.
+Paste logs, CRM exports, or URL lists into the box—the scanner finds http(s) links, protocol-relative // URLs, email addresses, and bare hostnames.
 Results are deduplicated; turn on “Normalize to registrable domain” if you want one root per site (for example api.mail.google.co.uk → google.co.uk).

 What is the difference between a hostname and a registrable (root) domain?